Douglas Macgregor: Military career

 Macgregor led a contingent of 49 fighting vehicles in "the last great tank battle of the 20th century."

+Commissioned as an Armor Branch officer of the United States Army in 1976, he was in West Germany with the 1st Squadron, 1st Cavalry Regiment, 1st Armored Division, from 1977.
+Macgregor served as the aide-de-camp to the division's deputy commanding general from 1978 to 1979, and as the S-3 air officer of the 1st Squadron, 1st Cavalry, from 1979 to 1980.
+He attended the Armor School in 1980, then served as the S-1/S-4 officer of the 1st Battalion, 77th Armor Regiment, at Fort Carson, Colorado, until 1981.
+He was a company commander there from 1981 to 1983 before attending the University of Virginia.
+After completing his master's degree in 1985, Macgregor worked in the department of social sciences at the United States Military Academy from 1985 to 1988.

 Macgregor was the "squadron operations officer who essentially directed the Battle of 73 Easting" during the Gulf War.
 Facing an Iraqi Republican Guard opponent, he was part of a contingent of 19 Abrams, 26 Bradley Fighting Vehicles and four M1064 mortar carriers through the sandstorm to the 73 Easting on February 26, 1991, and in a 23-minute battle destroyed almost 70 Iraqi armored vehicles with no U.S. casualties.
 He was at the front center of the formation with Eagle Troop on the right and Ghost Troop on the left.
 Macgregor designated Eagle Troop the main attack and positioned himself to its left.
 Eagle Troop Scouts subsequently followed Macgregor's tank through a minefield during which his crew destroyed two enemy tanks.
 As Macgregor was firing from the front line, he didn't "request artillery support or report events to superiors until the battle was virtually over, according to one of his superior officers", taking risks which "could have been criticized had the fight turned ugly".